 Send The Message Once

-Often when we have a problem or a difficult circumstance we may turn to friends, our faith, or a significant other and ask for help.
-Exercising belief is important to teach our kids, and ourselves, to send a message once.
-It shows a lack of faith in the person being asked if we continually send the same message.
-As a person of faith I have asked in prayer multiple times for something to happen.
-Sometimes it will happen and other times not.
-Believing in your request, visually seeing it honored and seeing it fulfilled is the next step, not in asking once again.
-We can get caught up in this so easily.
+Often when we have a problem or a difficult circumstance, we may turn to friends, faith, or a significant other and ask for help.
+Exercising belief is essential to teach our kids, and ourselves, to send a message once.
+It shows a lack of faith in the person asked if we continually send the same message.
+As a person of faith, I have asked in prayer multiple times for something to happen.
+Sometimes it will happen, and other times not.
+Believing in your request, seeing it honored, and being fulfilled is the next step, not asking once again.
+We can get caught up in this so quickly.

-How can we teach our kids and ourselves to ask once and then to believe so deeply that it simply happens?
-Try this out for yourself with something simple and let me know how it works.
+How can we teach our kids and ourselves to ask once and then to believe so sincerely that it simply happens?
+Try this out for yourself with something simple, and let me know how it works.

 An excellent example of this from the parent side is Setting Rules & Enforcing Them, read here, Setting Rules & Enforcing Them – Dr. Rich Patterson (pattersonphd.com)